suriyadeepan/gnucc-ftu/README.md

 ## Chapters

-1. GCC Design Goals
+1. GCC : A Bird's-eye view
 2. Compilation : Shortest Manual Ever
 3. Compiler is smarter than you think
+4. Make it yourself
-4. Macro : A lanuguage in itself
+5. Macro : A lanuguage in itself
-5. Debugging : Beyond printf statements
+6. Debugging : Beyond printf statements
-6. Link and Load : static vs shared libraries
+7. Link and Load : static vs shared libraries
-7. Multithreading : Why and When?
+8. Multithreading : The real deal
-8. VIM and EMACS
+9. VIM and EMACS
-9. Still reading?
+10. Still reading?
 Yes